FAQ for Electing Pass-Through Entities – 2024 Updates- Updated October 21, 2024

 Can a Pass-Through Entity revoke its election to be treated as an Electing Pass-Through Entity?

-The Electing Pass-Through Entity must submit Form PTE-E via My Alabama Taxes at any time during a subsequent tax year or on or before the fifteenth day of the third month following the close of that tax year for which the entity elects to no longer be taxed as an Electing Pass-Through Entity.
-Once logged into My Alabama Taxes, the taxpayer will go to the Pass-Through Entity account and click on the Update Election Status link.
+The Electing Pass-Through Entity must submit Form PTE-E at My Alabama Taxes at any time during a subsequent tax year or on or before the 15th day of the third month following the close of that tax year for which the entity elects to no longer be taxed as an Electing Pass-Through Entity.
+Once logged in to My Alabama Taxes, the taxpayer will go to the Pass-Through Entity account and click on the Update Election Status link.
 The taxpayer will then follow the instructions to revoke the election.

 What is the Electing Pass-Through Entity Tax return form and when is it due?